grommet/grommet/src/js/components/TextInput/README.md

 **global.input.font.weight**

 The font-weight of the text.
-Expects `string`.
+Expects `number | string`.

 Defaults to